jser/realtime.jser.info/_posts/2018-02-27-maybe-you-dont-need-rust-and-wasm-to-speed-up-your-js.md

 ---
-title: Maybe you don't need Rust and WASM to speed up your JS
+title: 'Maybe you don&#039;t need Rust and WASM to speed up your JS'
 author: azu
 layout: post
 itemUrl: >-